 In addition to these general course requirements, recommended coursework includes statistics, behavioral sciences, ethics, and languages.
 Interdisciplinary studies are also strongly encouraged, and many students design an undergraduate curriculum that incorporates majors and/or minors in both the natural and social sciences.

 Undergraduate research is a hallmark of the educational experience at Carnegie Mellon in many disciplines.
 Whether in the psychology lab studying the impact of breast cancer diagnosis on family social dynamics, in the NMR lab imaging metabolic function in the heart or brain, or in the surgery suite testing robotic devices, our students have made significant achievements in research.
 Health Professions programs are interested in applicants who have experience with the scientific method and who are intellectually curious about biomedical science, social science, biomedical engineering, as well as public health, epidemiology, and the social determinants of health.

 Our university policy is to train students to be first class scientists, engineers, artists, writers, managers, or whatever their passion may be.
 We do not train students to be “pre-med,” but if they choose to use their talents in a health profession, we offer many services to help them obtain their life goals.
 Regular advising, application workshops, health issue seminars and symposium, community outreach activities, and preceptor-ship/ internship experiences are all part of our programming.
-The student pre-health organizations on campus: the Doctors of Carnegie (DOCs); the Minority Association of Premedical Students (MAPS); Alpha Epsilon Delta; Global Medical Brigades; and Global Public Health Brigades, together with the HPP, provide students with many opportunities to learn, explore, and prepare for their chosen area of professional interest.
+The student pre-health organizations on campus: Doctors of Carnegie Society (DOCS); Minority Association of Pre-Health Students (MAPS); Alpha Epsilon Delta; Global Medical Brigades; and Global Public Health Brigades, together with the HPP, provide students with many opportunities to learn, explore, and prepare for their chosen area of professional interest.